What is acquired brain injury?

 Traumatic brain injury is most commonly associated with accidents, assaults and falls that lead to a head injury and trauma to the brain.
 Traumatic injuries can range from minor brain injuries to severe injuries causing long-term disability.

 Whilst the outcome of a brain injury depends largely upon the nature and severity of the injury itself, appropriate treatment plays a vital role in determining the level of recovery.
 For many people with severe brain injuries, long-term rehabilitation is necessary to maximise function and independence.

 How we help

-Acquired brain injury is one of Brain Research UK’s three priority research areas.
+Acquired brain and spinal cord injury is one of Brain Research UK’s three priority research areas.
 This means that we have identified a large unmet need in this area, coupled with a lack of sufficient research investment from other sources.

-We want to improve the outlook for those affected by stroke by funding research that takes forward our understanding of how to repair the damage caused by acquired brain or spinal cord injury.
+We want to improve the outlook for those affected by funding research that takes forward our understanding of how to repair the damage caused by acquired brain or spinal cord injury.